Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 This method may require a dozen or more trips back and forth between your tank and the water source.
-It’s time-consuming, back-breaking and messy, not to mention a real good excuse for taking up a different hobby.
+It’s time-consuming, back-breaking, and messy, not to mention a really good excuse for taking up a different hobby.
 But there is a better way:

 Sound easy?
 It’s definitely way better than carrying that sloshing bucket around.
 Here’s a look at how I use a water changer to do quick and easy weekly water changes.

 Water changers are designed to hook up to your kitchen faucet or similar water source.
 When in draining mode this hookup sends the dirty tank water right down your sink drain.

 I use mine a little differently, though.
 Water changers come with tube lengths up to 50 feet, more than long enough to stretch to and out the door in most homes.
 I like to send my dirty tank water out onto my lawn instead of letting it go down the drain.

 In the summer, I use it to water flowers and plants.
 This is just an effort at a little conservation on my part and certainly not necessary.

 Whatever you choose to do with the old water, a water-change device makes it simple to siphon water from your tank and send it on its way.